Apple Without AI Looks More Like Coca-Cola Than High-Growth Tech

 (Bloomberg) -- For two decades, no company better embodied the promise of the stock market than Apple Inc. Its transformation from niche computer maker to the most valuable corporation on the planet made its shares a cornerstone of investment portfolios worldwide.

-This has Apple in a quandary.
+This has Apple investors in a quandary.
 Its revenue expansion is stagnating, and the stock is underperforming the Nasdaq 100 by about 16 percentage points, the most to start a year since 2013.
 The company still generates massive revenues, but whether that can keep increasing at the pace investors have come to expect is an open question.
-Apple executives say they have big plans for AI, which bulls hope will help rejuvenate its sales expansion.
+Apple executives say they have big plans for AI, which bulls hope will help revive growth.
 But so far it’s hard to gauge its prospects.

 All of which has investors wondering, if Apple’s AI dreams don’t come to fruition, what is the role of the shares today?